 This is why it’s crucial to build a keyword list and incorporate all essential words into your content.

 Not all social networks are alike.
 Some are visually driven like Instagram, while some belief in a mix of both visuals and text – Facebook and Twitter.

-The point is, you need to figure out which platform suits your business the best.
+The point is, that you need to figure out which platform suits your business the best.
 Put another way, before you start working on a specific social media platform, you need to have a strategy for that particular platform pat-down, which, in turn, will help you zero down the platform of your choice.
 Having a comprehensive strategy in place will help you milk the platform to the T.

-Strategy can be in terms of your target audience, and the messages you want to deploy, which could save you a lot of time, energy and frustration later on.
+Strategy can be in terms of your target audience, and the messages you want to deploy, which could save you a lot of time, energy, and frustration later on.

 The problem is: Currently, businesses are not spending enough time strategizing their social media posts.
-They dive deep into a platform only to realize later that it’s not apt for them, resulting in loss of time and resources.
+They dive deep into a platform only to realize later that it’s not apt for them, resulting in a loss of time and resources.